MEI Score Editor –MEISE

 Native editor for the encoding format of the Music Encoding Initiative (MEI)

-Developed at the Musikwissenschaftliches Seminar Detmold/Paderborn (University of Paderborn)
+Developed at the Musicology Seminar Detmold/Paderborn (University of Paderborn)

-For download, technical information and installation tips for the MEI Score Editor please go to the MEISE project page on sourceforge.
+For download, technical information and installation tips for the MEI Score Editor please go to the Editor's project page on sourceforge.
 Prerequisites for working with MEISE and MEI requires basic knowledge of musical notations and terms as well as a familiarity with XML-structures.
 Information about the Music Encoding Format MEI, a comprehensive MEI-Tutorial MEI1st and even the MEI Sample Collection can be found on the MEI's webpage.
-There is also an overview of MEI and other music encoding formats as well as detailed information about musical data and metadata in the DARIAH report "Fachspezifische Empfehlungen für Daten und Metadaten" in chapter 3.3 Musikwissenschaft (MEI) (in german).
+There is also an overview of MEI and other formats as well as detailed information about musical data and metadata in the DARIAH wiki in chapter 3.3 Musikwissenschaft (MEI) (in german) and furthermore in "Fachspezifische Empfehlungen für Daten und Metadaten" (also in german).
 A step by step introduction, tutorials and documentation on XML (Extensible Markup Language) are available e.g. on w3schools.

 The following chapters should give an overview about ongoing processes, the current state of development, some aspects of history as well as examples of working with MEI-data in the editor.
 If there are any questions about the editor or the MEI format, feel free to contact the developer at the Musikwissenschaftliches Seminar DT/PB (firstname.lastname@example.org).